メインコンテンツにスキップ

 DNP later significantly expanded its business areas, focusing on printing technology, but it continued to produce books here in Ichigaya.
 (Printing is one of Shinjuku Ward's local industries, and it is said that this is because DNP was located here.)

 The Ichigaya HQ Redevelopment Plan was finalized, and large printing presses were to be relocated to the suburbs as part of factory restructuring.
-However, one of the conditions set out for the redevelopment was that a public open space Ichigaya no mori (Ichigaya Forest) and cultural facilities be created that would be accessible to the public.
+One of the conditions for the redevelopment was the creation of a public open space—Ichigaya no Mori (Ichigaya Forest)—and cultural facilities that would be accessible to the public.

 As Shinjuku Ward was hit hard by air raids and there are few pre-war buildings, we decided to restore the building, affectionately known as the "Clock Tower," which has been in use since 1926, to its original appearance and open it to the public as a cultural facility called the "Ichigaya Letterpress Factory."